jbuckmccready/cavalier_contours/README.md

 This project is a continuation of the C++ [CavalierContours](https://github.com/jbuckmccready/CavalierContours) library rewritten in Rust with the goal of building out more functionality, better documentation, and creating a stable C FFI.
-This project has all of the functionality of the C++ repository except for simultaneous/multi polyline island offsetting.
+This project has all of the functionality of the C++ repository.
 There is a lot more code documentation, test coverage, and some additional functions for working with polylines.
 For tracking progress and contributing checkout the project GitHub issues.

 This library uses no unsafe code (`#![forbid(unsafe_code)]` is applied) in the main `cavalier_contours` crate.
 Unsafe is used in the `cavalier_contours_ffi` crate for C bindings.